 Our reading room is located on the 4th Floor of the Milstein Center for Teaching and Learning (MCTL), Barnard College, at 3009 Broadway.

 We are open to all researchers; you can read more about current protocols for accessing campus on Barnard's website.
-The Milstein building front doors as well elevator swipe access to the 4th floor of the Milstein Center may not be accessible to all researchers--in order to reach the reading room for a scheduled appointment, please either follow someone into the building or call the office at (212) 854 - 4079 when you reach the Milstein Center.
+The Milstein building front doors may not be accessible to all researchers--in order to reach the reading room for a scheduled appointment, please either follow someone into the building or call the office at (212) 854 - 4079 when you reach the Milstein Center.

 When you enter through the main campus gates on 117th Street, take a right on the brick pathway and follow it to the MCTL, the building to the left of the lawn.
 When you enter the MCTL, immediately take a right to go down the hallway to the elevators (an attendant’s desk and classrooms will be on your right; the double set of doors on the left is to the elevator vestibule).
 Take the elevator to the 4th floor.
 When you get off at the 4th floor, make a left.
 Immediately in front of you is the Archives reading room.
 This is where you'll do your research.